MedAzizTousli/Coursera-Introduction-to-Programming-the-Interne-of-Things-Specialization/5. Interfacing with the Raspberry Pi/Assignments/Week 1.md

 ### In your own words, write a short paragraph describing the differences between the TCP and IP protocols.
-Then, in your own words, describe the different roles between the TCP and IP protocols in Internet communication.em.
-The Arduino should be wired to sensors and/or actuators which help it to perform some useful task in your home.
+Then, in your own words, describe the different roles between the TCP and IP protocols in Internet communication.

 The OSI model is composed of different layers that contains different protocols.